By J. L. Starkey

 Jesse wasn’t getting any younger, and he had big plans.

-The sales price was identical for each of the Rowe children, and that price was just one dollar .
+The asking price was identical for each of his children, and that price was just one dollar .

 “Well,” the children may have said, “you know dad.
 He always was happiest with all of us kids nearby.
 It’s all he ever wished for.”